Andrew Adams (American football): 2017

 During training camp, Adams competed to be a starting free safety against Darian Thompson.
 Head coach Ben McAdoo named Adams the backup free safety, behind Darian Thompson, to start the regular season.
-In Week 17, he collected a season-high seven solo tackles and deflected a pass during a 18–10 win against the Washington Redskins.
+In Week 17, he collected a season-high seven solo tackles and deflected a pass during a 18–10 win against the Redskins.
 On December 4, 2017, the New York Giants fired head coach Ben McAdoo after they fell to a 2–10 record.
 He finished the 2017 NFL season with 34 solo tackles and two pass deflections in 16 games and four starts.

 2018

 During training camp, Adams competed against Darian Thompson to be the starting free safety.

 On September 1, 2018, the New York Giants officially waived Adams.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On September 26, 2018, the Tampa Bay Buccaneers signed Adams after placing Chris Conte on injured reserve.
 Head coach Dirk Koetter named Adams the backup free safety behind Jordan Whitehead.
 On December 2, 2018, Adams made one tackle, three pass deflections, and made a career-high three interceptions during a 24–17 victory against the Carolina Panthers.
 In Week 15, Adams collected a season-high seven combined tackles and deflected a pass as the Buccaneers lost 27–20 at the Dallas Cowboys.
 He finished the season with 38 combined tackles (29 solo), nine pass deflections, and four interceptions in 13 games and four starts.